 The minimum analysis period should be at least 30 days.
 The more the data the better.
-Individual users can decide the RFM model analysis duration based on their customer acquisition, activation and retention period.
+Individual users can decide the RFM model analysis duration based on their customer acquisition, activation, and retention period.
 RFM duration should cover all of these customer lifecycle phases if possible.
 In the case of retail & e-commerce, 3 month time period is an industry-standard for RFM model analysis.

 MoEngage performs RFM analysis in real-time, hence users don’t have to configure and wait for the analysis.
-Time taken for the analysis is proportional to the time period and a number of data points scanned.
+Time taken for the analysis is proportional to the time period and the number of data points scanned.
 For an account that has 45 million MAU, the RFM model takes just a few minutes to complete the analysis.

 Understanding Chart & Tables